mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Survival gear

 PRE-FABRICATED CABIN
-A basic 6 x 4 x 3 metre hut with windows and a door but with no heating, lighting or sanitary facilities fitted.
+A basic 6 x 4 x 3 meter hut with windows and a door but with no heating, lighting or sanitary facilities fitted.
 The cabin is capable of withstanding light to severe winds, offering shelter from precipitation, storms and